BDC Hamburger Icon

 How to create a streamlined, collaborative CIO-CMO process

 1. Always map your investment priorities to your business strategy.
-What areas of focus hold the most promise for boosting revenue?
-For example, instead of making massive investments in technology and infrastructure to analyze all data, identify the key performance indicators that will best drive results, and focus on these areas first to minimize total costs.
+Which areas of focus hold the most promise for boosting revenue?
+For example, instead of making massive investments in technology and infrastructure to analyze all data, identify the key performance indicators that are best for driving results and focus on these areas first to minimize total costs.
 By prioritizing investments based on real business needs, you’ll get better engagement and buy-in from key executives and top-level management.

 2. Balance speed, cost and acceptance.
-If you rush implementation or prioritize low costs, you may end up with a solution that doesn’t work well in practice.
+If you rush implementation or prioritize low costs, you may end up choosing the wrong technology.
 Ultimately, you’ll spend more cleaning up such mishaps than if you had conducted comprehensive planning in the first place.

 4. Use each executive’s expertise as needed.
-CMOs should know that it’s critical for new technology to be secure and fit within the current system.
+CMOs should know that it’s crucial for new technology to be secure and to fit within the current system.
 When considering new technology, they should consult with the CIO to ensure it meets requirements.
-In turn, CIOs must understand that end users in the marketing and sales departments have specific needs.
+In turn, CIOs must understand that the marketing and sales departments have specific needs.
 As such, the technology must be functional and user-friendly.

 CMOs and CIOs may have conflicting motives and vested interests in tech-decision ownership.
 However, there’s a far greater value in effective collaboration and shared ownership in marketing technology and its underlying infrastructure.